Who Is This For?

 ❗Compliance Reminder: Make sure that all linked items, attachments, and approvals follow your organization’s change control and document management procedures.
 Uncontrolled or incomplete records can lead to compliance risks during audits.

-Step 6: Send the Change Request for Review (Planning Phase)
+Option 1: Send the Change Request for Review (Planning Phase)

 (Skip if no review is needed during the planning phase)